dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 Now, we are ready to train the neural network on the training set.
 Using the loss, the optimizer, and the training batches, write a *training loop* that iterates through the batches and updates the model incrementally to minimize the loss.

+If you followed our previous implementation advice, your training batches will be integer tensors of shape (*B*, *N*+1) where *B* is the batch size and *N* is the number of previous tokens in a context window.
+The "rightmost" column corresponds to the tokens we are predicting.

 <details>
 <summary><b>Hint</b>: A typical PyTorch training loop.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">